-How a game/match sways, sometimes is out of your control and it can change at anytime, due to; tactical change, external distraction of some sort, or that voice inside which questions your ability.
+How a game/match sways can be out of your control at times and it can change at any-time, due to; tactical change, external factors of some sort, or that voice inside which question’s your ability.

-Federer, if you watch him play never questions his ability regardless of his opponent, crowd or score board.
-Due to his inner confidence he has achieved more than any other tennis player in history and is aiming to become no.1 once again.
+Federer, if you watch him play never questions his ability regardless of his opponent, crowd or scoreboard.
+Due to his personal confidence, he has achieved more than any other tennis player in history and is aiming to become no.1 once again.

-In Roger's words.. if I'm behind on the the score board, it becomes irrelevant! "while the match is still alive, I can win".
+In Roger’s words.. if I’m behind on the scoreboard, it becomes irrelevant! “while the match is still alive, I can win”.